Loans Warehouse review

 Loans Warehouse is a credit broker mostly known for secured loans, although it is gradually increasing its presence in other market sectors.
 The company was founded in 2006 by Matt Tristram and Sam Busfield, and its registered office is based in Watford, Hertfordshire.

 In 2020, Loans Warehouse selected fintech Credit Kudos as its Open Banking partner.
 This has enabled it to use Credit Kudos’ platform to enhance the data available to its panel of lenders and help them better assess borrowers’ eligibility.

 What type of loans does Loans Warehouse offer?

 Loans Warehouse offers a range of different loans as outlined below:

 Secured loans enable you to borrow a lump sum that must be repaid in monthly instalments over a fixed term, with interest added on top.
-You can borrow between £5,000 and £2.5 million with a secured loan through Loans Warehouse and you’ll even be able to borrow if you have poor credit or arrears.
+You can borrow between £5,000 and £2.5 million with a secured loan through Loans Warehouse, and you’ll even be able to borrow if you have poor credit or arrears.

-You’ll be able to check your eligibility for a personal loan within minutes by filling in a few details on the Loans Warehouse website.
+You can check your eligibility for a personal loan within minutes by filling in a few details on the Loans Warehouse website.
 This won’t affect your credit score.